Double Indemnity-1944

 Grade: A

-Double Indemnity (1944) epitomizes the classic film noir genre perfectly.
-All the necessary elements exist, from intrigue, suspense, and unpredictable thrills, to schemes and dastardly deeds by the major players.
+Double Indemnity (1944) perfectly epitomizes the classic film noir genre.
+It contains all the necessary elements, from intrigue, suspense, and unpredictable thrills to schemes and dastardly deeds by the major players.

 The on-screen chemistry between leads MacMurray and Stanwyck provides enough romantic flair and provocative moments to entertain all as developments progress when a smitten man meets a femme fatale and a devious plot is hatched.

-Director Billy Wilder was one of the most influential directors of his day with this picture being his first effort resulting in fabulous critical acclaim.
+Director Billy Wilder was one of the most influential directors of his day.
+This picture was his first effort, and it received fabulous critical acclaim.

-The accolades put him firmly on the map for years to come culminating in an Oscar win in 1950 for The Apartment.
-Wilder uses a clever insurance “double indemnity” clause as its title making it one of the best and most influential crime dramas of the 1940s staking ground for other similarly themed films.
+The accolades put him firmly on the map for years to come, culminating in an Oscar win in 1960 for The Apartment.
+Wilder uses a clever insurance “double indemnity” clause as its title, making it one of the best and most influential crime dramas of the 1940s, staking ground for other similarly themed films.

 The story is told via flashbacks as a wounded Walter Neff (Fred MacMurray) scrambles to record a confession to his colleague and best friend, Barton Keyes (Edward G. Robinson).

-The action rewinds to an average, ordinary day when Neff makes a routine stop to sell insurance and meets flirtatious Phyllis Dietrichson (Barbara Stanwyck).
-She brazenly inquires how she ought to go about taking out an insurance policy on her husband’s life without his knowledge.
+The action rewinds to an ordinary day when Neff makes a routine stop to sell insurance and meets flirtatious Phyllis Dietrichson (Barbara Stanwyck).
+She brazenly inquires how she ought to take out an insurance policy on her husband’s life without his knowledge.

-When Neff deduces Phyllis’s intention to kill her husband he declines any further help but cannot forget the ravishing beauty and her charms.
+When Neff deduces Phyllis’s intention to kill her husband, he declines any further help but cannot forget the ravishing beauty and her charms.
 He ultimately succumbs to her whims and aids her in a wicked crime.

 The adventure the audience is taking on is the most fun aspect of the film.
-We already deduce that Neff is involved in shenanigans but most of the fun occurs after the murder has been committed and Phyllis and Neff’s scheme begins to unravel.
+We already deduce that Neff is involved in shenanigans, but most of the fun occurs after the murder has been committed and Phyllis and Neff’s scheme begins to unravel.

 These questions make the film a great picture.

 A debate among viewers can ensue whether Neff is sympathetic as this point continues to cross my mind with each viewing.
-One can safely say that he is seduced by the charms of an eager and aggressive woman, but if he is to blame for the crimes is she not even more to blame?
+One can safely say that he is seduced by the charms of an eager and aggressive woman, but if he is to blame for the crimes, is she not even more to blame?

-As events unfold sides can be drawn and characters can be more focused, particularly after Double Indemnity’s startling conclusion.
+As events unfold, sides can be drawn, and characters can be more focused, particularly after Double Indemnity’s startling conclusion.

-In the final act, Neff does show some needed muscle, but this is only because his “goose is cooked” and he finally realizes the dire nature of Phyllis’s character, but shouldn’t he have discovered this sooner?
+In the final act, Neff does show some muscle needed, but this is only because his “goose is cooked,” and he finally realizes the dire nature of Phyllis’s character.
+However, shouldn’t he have discovered this sooner?

 Wilder adapted the screenplay from James M. Cain’s novella of the same name and spins a potent film noir from these pages.
-Double Indemnity (1944) is intelligent, sexy, and mysterious mixing in as much sultry poise as witty dialogue.
+Double Indemnity (1944) is intelligent, sexy, and mysterious, mixing in as much sultry poise as witty dialogue.

 Oscar Nominations: Best Motion Picture, Best Director-Billy Wilder, Best Actress-Barbara Stanwyck, Best Screenplay, Best Scoring of a Dramatic or Comedy Picture, Best Sound Recording, Best Cinematography, Black-and-White